Mars Area School District

 IKM was asked to review potential solutions for improvements for the Mars Area Middle School.
-A thorough facility assessment was recently performed by the District’s construction management team which dealt with operational performance of all the district’s property assets.
-IKM’s engagement was to focus specifically of the academic relevance of the Middle School and its ability to support 21st Century educational models.
-Three solutions were developed to support their goals.
+A thorough facility assessment was performed by the District’s construction management team which dealt with operational performance of all the district’s property assets.
+IKM’s engagement was to focus specifically on the academic relevance of the Middle School and its ability to support 21st Century educational models.
+Three solutions were developed to support their goals, as a result of the study IKM performed.

 Taking advantage of the original open plan concept and structural flexibility, Option 1 reorganizes the academic footprint into 3 learning communities.
 Each learning community includes a shared learning commons and faculty office space.
 Transparency is included wherever possible to provide visual connections between spaces and allows interior windowless Learning Studios to “borrow” daylight from common space.
 Corridors are also enlarged to assist student flow and provide personalized learning opportunities.